PetrCala/alcohol-tracker/README.md

     If this variable is not set, you might be running into the **Error: Command failed with EN0ENT** bug upon trying to connect to an emulator.

-- Build the `.APK` file using `npm run build:android` (calls `fastlane android build`).
+- Build the `.APK` file using `bun run build:android` (calls `fastlane android build`).
 To bundle the build for Google Play release, run `fastlane android beta`.

-- Running `npm run build:android` may fail with insufficient permissions to open the *gradlew* file.
+- Running `bun run build:android` may fail with insufficient permissions to open the *gradlew* file.
 In that case, run

     ```bash
     chmod +x ./android/gradlew
     ```

     to make the file readable.

+## Working with Firebase

+- Firebase CLI is necessary for any Firebase tests/emulators to run correctly.
+In order to set up your local environment, run these commands first

+    ```
+    bun -g i firebase
+    firebase login
+    firebase init
+    ```